dreardon/disneyReservations/README.md

 # Disney Reservation Checker
 This is a script used to check the availability of certain restaurants at Walt Disney World.
+If a spot is available, the script can send a notification to an AWS SNS topic.

 ## Usage
 ```python disneyReservations.py --size 4 --time 'breakfast' --location "Cinderella's Royal Table" --date 02/05/2019```